What is PGx?

 Pharmacogenomics, or PGx, is the study of how medications work in our bodies based on our genetic makeup.

-Each person has a different code and different genome, which means each person has different responses to medications - pharmacogenomics takes some of the guesswork out of choosing medications for patients by looking at their gene profiles and deciphering how medications will be processed.
+Each person has a different code and different genome, which means each person has different responses to medications.
+Pharmacogenomics takes some of the guesswork out of choosing medications for patients by looking at their gene profiles and deciphering how medications will be processed.
+Combining PGx with other patient factors is the best way to personalize medication and optimize patient outcomes.

 • Patients who have not had an adequate response or treatment failure to psychiatric medications